datstat-consulting/DeepLearningEconometrics/README.md

 To remove autoencoding, simply set `n_components` to be the same as `n_lags`, and set `autoencoder_activ="linear"`.

 ## Causal Inference
 The `CausalInference` class estimates the causal effect of a treatment on outcomes.
-Instead of Propensity Score Matching, it uses Mahalanobis Distance Matching to circumvent problems with the former.
+Instead of Propensity Score Matching, it uses Mahalanobis Distance Matching (MDM) to circumvent problems with the former.
+Note that in practical uses, the data may need to be scaled to work with MDM better.

 For this example, we generate a dataset as a `pandas` DataFrame.
 ```